joelangeway/planepacker/README.md

 planepacker.js is a rectangle packing layout engine.
 Its goal is to layout a set of images such that their relative sizes and their crops are optimal, while being visually appealing and not falling into boring rows or columns.
 Additionally, it should be able to adjust a layout without totally randomizing it.

-It nearly accomplishes these goals. ~~You can see a demo [here](http://joelangeway.github.io/planepacker/demo.html).~~ Sorry the demo is currently broken.
+It nearly accomplishes these goals.
+You can see a demo [here](http://joelangeway.github.io/planepacker/demo.html).
+The demo was broken for a bit but it's working again.
+If it seams to take a while, it's because it is loading a lot of images.
+It has a tight upper bound on how much time it'll spend on the layout.

 You can use it.
 The license is the MIT license.